 Although keeping your bamboo floor isn’t difficult, if you don’t do it right, you risk damaging it.
 So, in your effort to maintain your floors spotless, what can you use?

-- Bamboo should be treated the same as any other hardwood when it comes to dry mops.
+Bamboo should be treated the same as any other hardwood when it comes to dry mops.
 Although it is more water-resistant, you should still make every effort to keep it as dry as possible.
-Dry mops (also known as dust mops) are ideal for this purpose.
+Dry mops (also known as dirt mops) are ideal for this purpose.

-- Mop buckets: If you want to use a wet mop on your bamboo floor, these are a fantastic purchase.
+Mop buckets: If you want to use a mop on your bamboo floor, these are a fantastic purchase.
 They have built-in wringers, which saves you a lot of time and effort when cleaning.
-Some types are intended to keep dirt off your mop fibres while also preventing inadvertent abrasions on the surface of your floor.
+Some types are intended to keep dirt off your mop fibers while also preventing inadvertent abrasions on the surface of your floor.

 Keep in mind that bamboo is hardwood and should be handled as such.
 Use the same techniques you’d use to clean wood.
 If you don’t soak it, steam it, or use abrasive cleaners, your bamboo will be alright.

-Consider using mops and brooms with microfiber heads.
+Consider needing mops and brooms with microfiber heads.
 They’re gentle enough to use on bamboo and powerful enough to remove even the most tenacious filth.

 You certainly can, but there are certain measures you should take to avoid injury.
 The most essential thing to remember is that the brush on your vacuum should not have harsh bristles.